 Introduction

-Treatment-refractory obsessive-compulsive disorder (trOCD) is a complex brain network disorder that remains partially understood and may require personalized treatment strategies due to disease heterogeneity.
-While stereo-electroencephalography (sEEG) is standard of care for surgical epilepsy workups, its use in refractory neuropsychiatric disorders remains investigational.
-A multi-site, multi-stage, double-blinded, randomized crossover clinical trial is currently underway, using sEEG to guide selection of multi-nodal targets for subsequent deep brain stimulation (DBS) in the treatment of trOCD.
+Treatment-refractory obsessive-compulsive disorder (trOCD) is a complex network disorder that may require personalized treatment strategies due to disease heterogeneity.
+A multi-site, multi-stage, double-blinded, randomized crossover clinical trial is underway, using stereo electroencephalography (sEEG) to guide selection of multi-nodal targets for deep brain stimulation (DBS) for trOCD.

 Objectives

-To describe the study design of this ongoing clinical trial, with an emphasis on personalized surgical targeting strategies that ensure both the feasibility and precision of sEEG electrode placement, and enable adequate sampling of relevant targets in trOCD for network evaluation and modulation.
+To describe the clinical trial design, emphasizing personalized surgical targeting strategies that ensure the feasibility and precision of sEEG electrode placement, and enable adequate sampling of relevant targets in trOCD for network evaluation and modulation.

 Methods